anywhichway/about-time/README.md

 *.milliseconds* - The number of milliseconds since January 1, 1970 used as a basis for computing *.valueOf()* at *.precision*.

 *.precision* - one of "Y","M","D","h","m","s","ms".

 ### Methods

 Time supports all the methods supported by Date.

 *.lt(time[,precision="ms"])* - Returns true if instance is less than *value* at the specified *precision*, "Y","M","D","h","m","s","ms".
 Value must be another time instance, or something that can be coerced into a Time instance.
 Comparisons are done at the specified precision, or the precision set for the instance.
+Unlike Duration, Time does not yet support precision at the (Q)uarter or (W)eek level.

 Time also supports *.lte, .eq, .neq .gte, .gt*.